-6.1 Auditing firm
+6.1 Audit firm

-The auditing firm Ernst & Young S.p.A. has been entrusted with the statutory audit of Enel's annual financial statements and of the Group's consolidated financial statements.
+The audit firm EY S.p.A. has been entrusted with the statutory audit of Enel's annual financial statements and of the Group's consolidated financial statements.

-The assignment was awarded to such auditing firm by the ordinary shareholders' meeting of April 29, 2011, upon proposal of the board of statutory auditors, with reference to the fiscal years from 2011 until 2019 and for a total consideration of Euro 3.5 million.
+The assignment was awarded to such audit firm by the ordinary shareholders' meeting of April 29, 2011, upon proposal of the board of statutory auditors, with reference to the fiscal years from 2011 until 2019.